thejoeosborne/nestjs-be-test/README.md

 Please create a basic CRUD api with AT LEAST the following endpoints:

 - POST /users (_create a new user_)
+  - Should return new user
 - GET /users (_fetch existing users_)
+  - Should return an array of users
 - PATCH /users/:\_id (_update a single user_)
+  - Should return updated user
 - DELETE /users/:\_id (_soft delete a single user - do NOT actually delete user from mongo_)
+  - Should return soft deleted user

 **_Note_: All api endpoints should NOT return soft deleted users.\***